crocandr/docker-elk-stack/README.md

 ## Watcher

 The [Watcher](https://www.elastic.co/products/watcher) is an alert plugin for Elasticsearch but you have to buy a license for this.
-You can enable watcher plugin for Elasticsearch with a 30day long trial time.
+You can enable watcher plugin for Elasticsearch with a 30 days long trial time.
 You need modify the elastic's Dockerfile (build file), you need uncomment the plugin installation lines.
 Example: